mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 <img loading="lazy" src="/static/blog/material-ui-is-now-mui/products.png" alt="" style="width: 600px; margin-bottom: 16px;" />

-- **MUI Core** contains ready to use, forever free, foundational components.
+- **MUI Core** contains ready-to-use, forever free, foundational components.
 - **MUI X** includes Powerful and robust components for your complex apps.
 - **MUI Templates** is a collection of fully built, out-of-the-box, React templates for your application.
 They are developed by the community curated by us for quality.